 Where am I going with this?
 Well, Father’s Day was 10 days ago, and I’ve been spending a lot of time with my own father these past few weeks.
 My mom has been visiting her daughter and granddaughter on the other side of the state, and it has given my dad and I time to get to know each other better.
 Our recent time together has confirmed something that I long suspected: although we are sometimes so different that I wonder – jokingly – if I was adopted, I know that most of the time, I am my father’s son.

 The Family Tree

-My dad was born into a large family that included two brothers, four sisters, one half-brother and two half-sisters.
+My dad was born into a large family that included two brothers, four sisters, two half-brothers and two half-sisters.
 His mom came from a long line of Nelsens, one of whom American-ized the family surname by spelling it “Nelson.”
 The greater Nelson (or Nelsen) clan came from Norway and Denmark, and started a new life in America over 130 years ago.
 No chance at U.S.-Norwegian dual citizenship for this blogger.

 My dad’s father has similarly long-established roots in the U.S. Grandpa was the son of blue-collar immigrants of British descent.
 Those Brits – explorers (my globetrotting passion has deep roots) – left England for the New World on the Speedwell, that sailing ship which is most famous as having left at the same time as the Mayflower, only to turn back thanks to some kind of problem, re-port in Rotterdam, and try again several years later – adding Dutch blood to my ancestral mix in the process.